Quantile Treatment Effects in Regression Kink Designs: Estimation and Inference: Formal Theory

 Part (i) concerns about the sampling procedure and the distribution of data.
-Part (ii) requires smoothness of the conditional expectation functions on a deleted neighborhood of $x=0$.
-Part (iii) regulates the rate at which bandwidth decreases, which is consistent with examples of common choice rules to be presented in Section \ref{subsec:bandwidth}.
+Part (ii) requires smoothness of the conditional expectation functions on a deleted neighborhood of $x_{0}=0$.
+Part (iii) regulates the rate at which bandwidth decreases, which is consistent with examples of common choice rules to be presented in Appendix \ref{subsec:bandwidth}.
+For example, the MSE-optimal bandwidth for the local quadratic estimator (e.g., $nh_{n}^{7}\rightarrow\infty$) is allowed.
 Part (iv) is satisfied by common kernel functions, such as uniform, triangular, biweight, triweight, and Epanechnikov kernels, for example.
 Part (v) is a high-level assumption of (uniformly) consistent estimation of the first-stage estimators.
-While we keep this high-level statement for the current section, Section \ref{subsec:first_stage} proposes concrete examples of such uniformly consistent estimators.
-Part (vi) requires the multiplier random sample to be drawn independently of the data $\{(Y_i,D_i,X_i)\}_{i=1}^n$.
-We remark that part (vi) implies that all (uniformly) consistent estimators with respect to $\mathds{P}^x$ are also (uniformly) consistent with respect to $\mathds{P}^{x \times \xi}$.
+While we keep this high-level statement for the current section, Appendix \ref{subsec:first_stage} proposes concrete examples of such uniformly consistent estimators.
+Part (vi) requires the multiplier random sample to be drawn independently of the data $\{Y_{i},D_{i},X_{i}\}_{i=1}^{n}$.
+We remark that part (vi) implies that all (uniformly) consistent estimators with respect to $\mathds{P}^{x}$ are also (uniformly) consistent with respect to $\mathds{P}^{x\times\xi}$.

-Under Assumption \ref{a:inference} (i), (ii)(a)(b), (iii), (iv), an application of Lemma 1 of Chiang, Hsu and Sasaki (2017) gives the uniform Bahadur Representation as in equations (\ref{eq:br1}) and (\ref{eq:br2}).
+Under Assumption \ref{a:inference} (i), (ii)(a)(b), (iii), (iv), an application of Lemma 1 of \citet{chiang_hsu_sasaki2019} gives the uniform Bahadur Representation as in equations (\ref{eq:br1}) and (\ref{eq:br2}).
 The following theorem establishes (i) (a) the asymptotic distribution of the BR; (i) (b) the asymptotic distribution of the local Wald estimators; (i) (c) the asymptotic distribution of the conditional quantile treatment effect estimator; and (ii) the bootstrap validity.
-A proof is provided in Section \ref{sec:MB}.
+A proof is provided in Appendix \ref{sec:MB}.